AK-Homberger/D1Mini-GasCounter/README.md

 Detailled instructions for installation and configuration of ioBroker and influxdb will follow soon...

 The visualisation is available [here](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/VIS-Project.zip).
 Just import it with the VIS editor.
+The visulisation is using in addition to the gas values also inside/outside temperature and humidity.
+One option to get this information into ioBroker is receiver/decoder for 433MHz sensors.
+An example especially for the Bresser 3 channel sensor can be found [here](https://github.com/AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder).
+But integration with an ESP8266 plus BME280 via MQTT is another option.

 # Parts: